 Stuff those stockings with socks that are meant for adventure!
 Pricey but worth it for hiking adventures and cold winter days.
 These socks will keep your little ones dry and warm!

-- Fischer Sprint Crown NIS Cross-Country Skis , boots and bindings : We were lucky to get our set second hand but have been having a blast watching our 3 year old enjoy skiing.
+Fischer Sprint Crown NIS Cross-Country Skis , boots and bindings are great for kids that will go skiing alot more.
+Check out “How to choose the right skis for my toddler” to help make your decision.
+We were lucky to get our set second hand but have been having a blast watching our 3 year old enjoy skiing

 Does your little one love to bike?
-Why not let him keep biking in the winter with these attachments from Strider bikes.
+Why not let him keep biking in the winter with the ski attachments from Strider bikes.

 Why not surprise your little camper with their very own headlamp?!
+Skip the kid’s headlamps and buy them one that will last.
+The Petzl Tikka Headlamp is rechargeable and can use batteries as a back up in case of an emergency.
 Read stories in the dark around the campfire with the help a light.

 For a 3-4 year old walkie talkies bring new type of excitement into playing.